Étoile Civique

-The Étoile Civique (English: Civic Star) was created by the Académie Française in order to reward dedication to people and honor behavior and actions which attest this.
+The Étoile Civique (English: Civic Star) sponsored by the Académie Française since 1968 in order to reward dedication to people and honor behavior and actions which attest this.

 History

-Created in 1930 and named Mérite Civique (Civic Merit), it became Étoile Civique by the Journal Officiel de la République Française n° 292, page 11672 of 12 December 1968.
-It awards bravery and dedication to people and honor behavior and actions which attest this.
+Created in 1930 by the French League for Social and Philanthropic Mutual Aid and named Mérite Civique (Civic Merit), it became Étoile Civique by the Journal Officiel de la République Française n° 292, page 11672 of 12 December 1968.
+Sponsored by the Académie Française, It awards bravery and dedication to people and honor behavior and actions which attest this.

-Distinguishing those who contribute to the enrichment of the community, improvement of social life, progress of Humanity, it is particularly interested in those whose lives are all of hard work, selflessness, sacrifice and will remain confined in anonymity without this award.
+Distinguishing those who contribute to the enrichment of the community, improvement of social life, progress of Humanity.
+Particularly aimed to note individuals whose lives involve hard work, selflessness, sacrifice and who would otherwise be anonymous without the award.

 The Étoile Civique has three main goals: